jmratwork/incidentresponse-crcz/docs/provisioning-guide.md

 # Provisioning workflow for subcases 1a and 1d

 This guide explains how to instantiate the CyberRangeCZ infrastructure aligned with the CYNET activity diagram.
-The process is divided into two phases: importing the KYPO topology and configuring the virtual machines with Ansible.
+The process is divided into two phases: importing the KYPO/CRCZ topology and configuring the virtual machines with Ansible.

-## 1. Import the topology in KYPO
+## 1. Import the topology in KYPO/CRCZ

 1. Sign in to the KYPO portal with an account that can create sandboxes.
 2. For subcase **1a**, upload `provisioning/subcase-1a-topology.yml`.
 The topology creates: